Grazulex/laravel-oneclicklogin/README.md

 ## 📝 Changelog

-Please see the [Wiki Changelog](https://github.com/Grazulex/laravel-oneclicklogin/wiki/Changelog) for more information on what has changed recently.
+Please see the [Changelog](https://github.com/Grazulex/laravel-oneclicklogin/wiki/Home) for more information on what has changed recently.

 ## 📄 License